Police kill man carrying fake gun on Hollywood Boulevard

 LOS ANGELES (AP) — Los Angeles police fatally shot a man Thursday who was carrying what turned out to be a replica handgun on Hollywood’s Walk of Fame, authorities said.

-A woman was also injured during the incident, but the Los Angeles Police Department did not specify how she had been hurt.
+A woman suffered a minor injury to her lower body, but the Los Angeles Police Department did not immediately know how she had been hurt.
 She was taken to the hospital.

 The shooting occurred near the famed corner of Hollywood Boulevard and Highland Avenue, and less than a block from the Dolby Theatre, where the Oscars are normally presented.